Last Updated on September 8, 2024 by Rebecca Lake

 If you’re thinking how can I survive Christmas with no money you’re in the right place.
 Today, we’ll walk you through some tips on how to plan Christmas on a budget, without sacrificing fun.

 What is a good Christmas budget?
-There’s no single answer and here’s why.
+The answer is different for everyone.

 The ideal Christmas budget is the amount of money that you can realistically afford.
 It should also be an amount that you feel comfortable spending.